dlt-hub/dlt/docs/examples/CONTRIBUTING.md

     SOURCES__ZENDESK__CREDENTIALS: ${{ secrets.ZENDESK__CREDENTIALS }}
     ```

-- Ask dlt team to add them to the GitHub Secrets
+- Ask dlt team to add them to the GitHub Secrets.

 ## Add dependencies

 If your example requires any additional dependency, then you can add it

 - To  `pyproject.toml` in the `[tool.poetry.group.docs.dependencies]` section.
-- Do not forget to update your `poetry.lock` file with `poetry lock --no-update` command.
+- Do not forget to update your `poetry.lock` file with `poetry lock --no-update` command and commit.